ringcentral/ringcentral-api-docs/docs/basics/permissions.md

-# Application Permissions
+# Application permissions and scopes

-In order to work with particular RingCentral API resources the application should have the corresponding permissions.
-Required API permissions are generally declared at the stage of application registration and confirmed by the user on authentication stage.
-The following permissions are available:
+In order to work with particular RingCentral API resources the application should have the corresponding permissions, also referred to as the application "scopes."
+Required scopes are generally declared at the stage of application registration and confirmed by the user on authentication stage.

+Adding and removing scopes is accomplished in the Developer Console by editing the application's settings.

+!!! hint "Application vs user permissions"
+    Setting an application's scope does not by itself confer upon a user of that application the ability to perform the associated action.
+Setting the scope merely declares that an application needs the ability to perform a specific action in order to function properly.
+Therefore, in order for a user of an application to perform a given operation, the app must declare the corresponding scope, and the user must have been assigned a role that possesses the corresponding user permission as well.

+The following scopes are available:

 | Permission                | Description                                                    | Access Type       | Included Permissions |
 | ------------------------- | -------------------------------------------------------------- | ----------------- | -------------------- |